-Razer’s gaming accessories are highly regarded and naturally enough more than a little showy if that’s your style, but that’s not all the Razer Goliathus has going for it.
-As the name and “Extended” suffix suggest, this is a very large mouse pad, measuring in at 45.5×17.5x37cm to be precise, but that means even the most expansive strategy maps or frenetic FPS shootouts are well within its range.
+Razer’s gaming accessories are highly regarded and naturally enough more than a little showy if that’s your style, but that’s not all the Razer Goliathus mouse pad has going for it.
+As the name suggest, this is a very large mouse pad, measuring in at 35.5cm by 44.4cm and 0.3cm deep to be precise, but that means even the most expansive strategy maps or frenetic FPS shootouts are well within its range.

 Editor’s note: Descriptions and features are as taken from manufacturer/seller claims and user reviews on Amazon.